software-students-fall2023/4-containerized-app-exercise-team111/README.md

 ## Running the Application

-- step 1: clone the repository
+- step 1: Clone the repository
-- step 2: run  docker-compose up --build in the main directory
+- step 2: In the main directory, run `docker-compose up --build`.
-- step 3: go to http://localhost:8001 on your browser
+- step 3: Open your browser and go to `http://localhost:8001`.
-- step 4: enjoy!
+- step 4: Engjoy using the application!

 ## Test Coverage
 ![](coverage.png)